69 Big Break Road

 The 100-foot fishing pier is very popular with local anglers.
 A California fishing license is required to fish from the pier or shoreline, but an EBRPD fishing access permit is not required.
 While shore fishing offers less success, boaters offshore catch primarily largemouth bass and striped bass, with some white catfish, bluegill, sunfish, and sturgeon also caught.

 Kayakers and canoeists can access the waters of Big Break from the on-site beach launch, a ¼ mile walk from the parking lot.
 Boaters enjoy Big Break due to its proximity to the rivers and sloughs of the Inland Coast with access from local marinas and launches.
+See our boating, kayaking and sailing fee schedule.
 Learn more about the San Francisco Bay Water Trail.

 There is no swimming allowed at Big Break Regional Shoreline